Intentional Teaching

 I’ve been doing a lot of thinking about “assignment makeovers” in this new age of AI, and a key part of rethinking assignments is exploring what we and our students can do with AI technologies in our fields.

-To help in those explorations, I reached to Garret Westlake.
+To help in those explorations, I reached out to Garret Westlake.
 He is the associate vice provost for innovation and executive director of the da Vinci Center for Innovation at Virginia Commonwealth University.
 I know Garret because I helped the da Vinci Center build and launch an online short course on design thinking and human-centered design.
 I learned that Garret has been actively exploring the use of AI technologies in design thinking, and I was really interested in hearing from Garret how AI might serve as a catalyst for creative thinking and a supportive tool for entrepreneurship.

 If you’re interested in teaching creativity or critical thinking or having students tackle open-ended problems, I think you’ll get some great ideas for integrating AI into your courses from my conversation with Garret.